bspacer/AESCrypto-V11/README.md

    - Enter the same **password** used for encryption.
    - Click **Decrypt** to retrieve the original message.

-### Security Notes

-- AESCrypto-V11 uses a strong key derivation process with PBKDF2, making it resistant to brute-force and rainbow table attacks.
-- Always use a strong password to maximize security.
-- Ensure that you do not lose your password, as it is required for decryption.

 **Attribution:**
 Based on AES Crypto by [Evgenii Neumerzhitski](https://aescrypto.com).